Learn what to expect when medicine is used to end a pregnancy, including side effects, risks and possible complications.

 Medical abortion isn't an option if you:

-A surgical procedure called a dilation and curettage (D&C) may be an option for women who can't have a medical abortion.
+A surgical procedure called a dilation and curettage (D&C) may be an option if you can't have a medical abortion.

-Having a medical abortion is a serious decision.
-If possible, talk with your partner, family or friends.
-Talk with your doctor, a spiritual adviser or a counselor to get answers to your questions, help you weigh alternatives and consider the impact the procedure may have on your future.
+Making the decision to have an abortion might not be easy.
+Consider seeking support from your partner, a family member or a friend as you think about your options.
+Talk with your health care provider to get answers to your questions, help you weigh alternatives and consider the impact the procedure may have on your future.

-Keep in mind that no doctor is required to perform an elective abortion and that in some states there are certain legal requirements and waiting periods you must follow before having an elective abortion.
+No health care provider is required to perform an elective abortion.
+In some places, an elective abortion may not be legal.
+Or there may be certain legal requirements and waiting periods to follow before having an elective abortion.
 If you're having an abortion procedure for a miscarriage, there are no special legal requirements or waiting periods required.

 Medical abortion doesn't require surgery or anesthesia.
 The procedure can be started in a medical office or clinic.
-A medical abortion can also be done at home, though you'll still need to visit your doctor to be sure there are no complications.
+A medical abortion can also be done at home, though you'll still need to visit your health care provider to be sure there are no complications.

-Medical abortion can be done using the following medications:
+Medical abortion can be done using these medicines:

-If you choose this type of medical abortion, you'll likely take the mifepristone in your doctor's office or clinic.
-Then you will probably take the misoprostol at home, hours or days later.
+You may take the mifepristone in your provider's office or clinic.
+Then you might take the misoprostol at home, hours or days later.

-You'll need to visit your doctor again about a week later to make sure the abortion is complete.
+You'll need to visit your health care provider again about a week later to make sure the abortion is complete.
 This regimen is approved by the Food and Drug Administration (FDA).

 Oral mifepristone and vaginal, buccal or sublingual misoprostol.
-This type of medical abortion uses the same medications as the previous method, but with a slowly dissolving misoprostol tablet placed in your vagina (vaginal route), in your mouth between your teeth and cheek (buccal route), or under your tongue (sublingual route).
+With this type of medical abortion, you take a mifepristone tablet by mouth.
+The next step is to use a slowly dissolving misoprostol tablet placed in your vagina (vaginal route), in your mouth between your teeth and cheek (buccal route), or under your tongue (sublingual route).

-The medications used in a medical abortion cause vaginal bleeding and abdominal cramping.
+The medicines used in a medical abortion cause vaginal bleeding and abdominal cramping.
 They may also cause:

-Your doctor will let you know how much pain and bleeding to expect, depending on the number of weeks of your pregnancy.
-You might not be able to go about your normal daily routine during this time, but it's unlikely you'll need bed rest.
+Your health care provider will let you know how much pain and bleeding to expect, depending on the number of weeks of your pregnancy.
+You might not be able to go about your usual daily routine during this time, but it's unlikely you'll need bed rest.
 Make sure you have plenty of absorbent sanitary pads.

-If you have a medical abortion at home, you'll need access to a doctor who can answer questions by phone and access to emergency services.
+If you have a medical abortion at home, you'll need access to a health care provider who can answer questions by phone and access to emergency services.
 You'll also need to be able to identify complications.

 Signs and symptoms that may require medical attention after a medical abortion include:

-After a medical abortion, you'll need a follow-up visit with your doctor to make sure you're healing properly and to evaluate your uterine size, bleeding and any signs of infection.
-To reduce the risk of infection, don't have vaginal intercourse or use tampons for two weeks after the abortion.
+After a medical abortion, you'll need a follow-up visit with your provider to make sure you're healing properly and to evaluate your uterine size, bleeding and any signs of infection.
+To reduce the risk of infection, don't put anything into your vagina for two weeks after the abortion.

-Your doctor will likely ask if you still feel pregnant, if you saw the expulsion of the gestational sac or embryo, how much bleeding you had, and whether you're still bleeding.
-If your doctor suspects an incomplete abortion or ongoing pregnancy, you may need an ultrasound and possibly a surgical abortion.
+Your health care provider may ask if you still feel pregnant, if you saw the expulsion of the gestational sac or embryo, how much bleeding you had, and whether you're still bleeding.
+If your provider suspects an incomplete abortion or ongoing pregnancy, you may need an ultrasound and possibly a surgical abortion.